phetsims/aqua/docs/adding-tests.md

 [ 'axon', 'circuit-construction-kit-common', 'dot', 'kite', 'phetcommon', 'phet-core', 'phet-io', 'query-string-machine', 'scenery' ].forEach( function( repo ) {
 ```

-Then make a request to @jonathanolson to restart bayes. @jonathan will be automating this as part of https://github.com/phetsims/aqua/issues/29
+Then make a request to @jonathanolson to restart bayes. @jonathan will be automating this step as part of https://github.com/phetsims/aqua/issues/29

 # How to add unit tests to a repo that already has unit tests